FreeTheDotYE/propaganda-machine/README.md

 ## What the action does

-Every Sunday, and whenever manually dispatched, the workflow:
+Every Thursday and Saturday, and whenever manually dispatched, the workflow:

 1. refreshes `.gov.ye` candidates from the twelve latest Common Crawl indexes, HackerTarget, RapidDNS, certificate-transparency results, and the retained